 It seems as if there’s a neighborhood for everyone in Dallas.

-We examined 32 of Dallas's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Dallas's reputation.
+We examined 33 of Dallas’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Dallas’s reputation.

-So what's the worst neighborhood to live in Dallas for 2021?
-According to the most recent census data, Northwest Dallas looks to be the worst neighborhood in Dallas.
+So what’s the worst neighborhood to live in Dallas for 2025?
+According to the most recent census data, South Boulevard-Park Row looks to be the worst neighborhood in Dallas.

 Read on to see how we determined the places around Dallas that need a pick-me-up.
 And remember, don’t blame the messenger.